 He’s the author of "Beginning jQuery" (Apress, 2012) and speaks at conferences on all things front-end, including build tools, frameworks and even new languages like Elm.

-Vitaly Friedman loves beautiful content and does not give up easily.
+Vitaly loves beautiful content and does not give up easily.
 From Minsk in Belarus, he studied computer science and mathematics in Germany, discovered the passage a passion for typography, writing and design.

 After working as a freelance designer and developer for 6 years, he co-founded Smashing Magazine, a leading online magazine dedicated to design and web development.